What is a Comprehensive Budget?

 The operating budget should incorporate the macro factors of the economy too, and not just the internal factors affecting the business.
 For example, the demand for labor will be low in an economy facing a recession while the supply will be high.
 In such a situation, the labor rates are not expected to go up in the near future.
 Interest rates normally stay constant or even fall in a recessionary phase in the economy.
 Moreover, the demand for goods and services may also fall for some time.
 A good budget should take these macro factors into account too to give a fair view of the financial expectations in the future.

 Capital expenditures and investments are a part of the long-term planning and budgeting procedure.
-Income that is left after the operating budget, generally known as the free cash flow, is of use to build or purchase capital assets such as machinery, land, etc.
+Income that remains after the operating budget, generally the free cash flow, is of use to build or purchase capital assets such as machinery, land, etc.

 On the other hand, external factors affecting the business are not in anyone’s control and are unpredictable to a large extent.
 No one knows if the economy will be in an expansionary phase or if it will contract if there will be inflation or deflation after a few months.
-Therefore, these situations cannot be accounted for in the budget.
+Therefore, one cannot account for these situations in the budget.